egrosdou01/blog.grosdouli.dev/blog/2025-09-11-docusaurus-cloudflare-analytics-integration/docusaurus-cloudflare-web-analytics.md

 1. Log in to the [Cloudflare Dashboard](https://dash.cloudflare.com/)
 1. Navigate to `Analytics & Logs > Web Analytics`
 1. Click on the `Add a site` button
 1. Provide a website domain.
-For me, I defined `blog.grosdouli.dev`
+In my case, I defined `blog.grosdouli.dev`
 1. Click Done

 If the website is proxied by Cloudflare, no further action is required.
 If the website is not proxied by Cloudflare, copy the `.js` snippet script from the screen and proceed with the next steps.